-Aside from its historical significance, the shotgun is gaining popularity with the tiny house movements growth.
+Aside from its historical significance, the shotgun is gaining popularity with the tiny house movement growth.
 Home buyers are captivated by its simple charm and potential for innovative decor accents.
-And property owners who have to build on narrow lots can always look to the shotgun – and its many variations – for design ideas.
+Property owners who have to build on narrow lots can always look to the shotgun – and its many variations – for design ideas.

-Top: Take a look at this attractive two-story Craftsman style home specifically designed for a narrow lot.
+Top: Look at this attractive two-story Craftsman style home specifically designed for a narrow lot.
 The home – with a width of a little more than 31 ft. – packs 1,379 sq. ft. of living space on the property, including a covered porch, 3 bedrooms, 2 full baths, a grilling porch, and a den.
-Middle: From the covered front porch, step into the first floor of the home and check out the open floor layout.
-The Great Room – which includes a den, kitchen, and dining area – is on one side of the floor, with the master suite on the other side.
-Bottom: The second floor includes 2 more bedrooms – similar to the Camelback Shotgun where the bedrooms are on the upper floor (Plan #153-1147).
+Middle: From the covered front porch, step into the home's first floor and check out the open floor layout.
+The Great Room – which includes a den, kitchen, and dining area – is on one side of the floor, with the primary bedroom suite on the other side.
+Bottom: The second floor includes 2 more bedrooms – similar to the Camelback Shotgun, where the bedrooms are on the upper floor (Plan #153-1147).

-With the emphasis today on environmentally friendly and energy-efficient homes, the shotgun was prescient and set the standard for a charming and intriguing style perfect for a narrow lot.
+Today's emphasis on environmentally friendly and energy-efficient homes, the shotgun was prescient and set the standard for a charming and intriguing style perfect for a narrow lot.

 Footnote: The lead image in this article is a striking two-story Cottage style home with 2172 square feet of living space.
 The home, which is 24 ft. wide and 93 ft. deep, includes 4 bedrooms and 2.5 baths.
 For more information on this charming home, go to Plan #142-1122